kevinhwang91/nvim-ufo/README.md

 })
 --

--- option 4: disable all providers for all buffers
+-- Option 4: disable all providers for all buffers
 -- Not recommend, AFAIK, the ufo's providers are the best performance in Neovim require('ufo').setup({
     provider_selector = function(bufnr, filetype, buftype)